Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 Enterprise Features and Support Rewards:

 OCI also offers Oracle-specific features that can improve cost-effectiveness and compliance.
-Oracle Real Application Clusters (RAC) can be deployed on OCI’s Exadata Cloud Service or bare-metal DB systems – something not available on other clouds – allowing you to achieve high availability without violating support (Oracle officially supports RAC only on certain platforms like their own).
+Oracle Real Application Clusters (RAC) can be deployed on OCI’s Exadata Cloud Service or bare-metal DB systems – a feature not available on other clouds, allowing you to achieve high availability without violating support (Oracle officially supports RAC only on certain platforms, such as their own).

 Furthermore, Oracle has introduced a Support Rewards program: for every dollar you spend on OCI infrastructure, you earn credits to offset your Oracle on-prem support bills (up to a certain percentage, e.g., 25–33%).